Average Reading Time: 4 minutes and 12 seconds

 The goal, based on this new theory, is to reduce triglycerides and raise your HDL levels.
 To accomplish this, we must deal with the biggest oxidizer of them all – sugar.
 When you ingest sugar or processed carbs, it quickly breaks down into glucose and enters the bloodstream.
 Insulin is then secreted by the pancreas to drive the sugar into the cells.
 If your blood sugar is chronically high as a result of too much simple sugar in the diet, the insulin levels will rise.
 The insulin will then redirect the sugar to the fat cells, where it is stored as fat.
 This raises triglyceride levels, raises blood sugar and damages your cholesterol particles.
 (6)

 Excess sugar in the blood will also glycate, which means that the sugar and proteins in the bloodstream will stick together and clump.
 These clumpy protein-sugar compounds are really bad.
-They damage the good LDL and HDL cholesterol, get stuck in the small arteries and are directly linked to heart, brain, joint and circulatory issues.
+They damage the LDL and HDL cholesterol, get stuck in the small arteries and are directly linked to heart, brain, joint and circulatory issues.
 (5)

 Reversing This Process